Find Your Perfect School

 WCU, a for-profit private university offering healthcare degrees, has several locations in California.
 Texas and Florida.
 With accreditation from WASC, it offers bachelor’s and master’s degrees in nursing, dental hygiene, and pharmacy.
 These programs also have programmatic accreditation from CCNE, CODA, and ACPE.

 The institution actively pursues an institutional culture of diversity, inclusiveness, and equity for its students, faculty, staff, stakeholders, and the larger community.
 WCU defines diversity within the contexts of ethnicity, gender, class, religion, and physical ability, among others.
-The deep respect for the diverse cohorts within its campus underlines the mission, vision, and values of WCU that, in turn, contributes to better campus culture.
+The deep respect for the diverse cohorts within its campus underlines the mission, vision, and values of WCU which, in turn, contributes to better campus culture.

 Faculty diversity is a work in progress, but it’s among the best in the state.
 Of the full-time tenured faculty, more than 57% are whites, while 25% identify as Asians.
 There’s an equal number (7.8% each) of Hispanics and blacks/African Americans on the roster, too.